 140 is an odious number, because the sum of its binary digits is odd.

 The sum of its prime factors is 16 (or 14 counting only the distinct ones).

 The product of its (nonzero) digits is 4, while the sum is 5.

 The square root of 140 is about 11.8321595662.

 The cubic root of 140 is about 5.1924941019.

-The spelling of 140 in words is "one hundred forty", and is thus an aban number and an iban number.
+The spelling of 140 in words is "one hundred forty", and thus it is an aban number and an iban number.